Get a property report and suburb profile for any property in West Ryde

 West Ryde property market performance

-West Ryde's property market has shown stability over the past 12 months, with house values experiencing a modest increase of 0.9%, bringing the median house price to $2.3 million.
-Unit values have remained unchanged, with the median unit price holding steady at $720,000.
+West Ryde's property market has shown modest growth over the past 12 months.
+House values have increased by 2.1%, with the median house price reaching $2.38 million.
+Meanwhile, unit values have seen a slightly higher increase of 3.2%, bringing the median unit price to $668,000.

-Sales activity has been consistent, with 22 houses and 38 units sold in the past three months.
-Units are moving faster than houses, with a median of 25 days on the market compared to 48 days for houses, indicating stronger demand in the unit sector.
+Sales activity has been relatively active, with 17 houses and 35 units sold in the past three months.
+Units are moving faster than houses, with a median time on market of 25 days compared to 48 days for houses, indicating stronger demand in the unit market.

-The rental market in West Ryde has seen varied trends, with house rents remaining stable over the last 12 months, while unit rents have increased by 10.5%, suggesting a growing demand for rental units in the area.
+The rental market in West Ryde has experienced varied changes over the last 12 months.
+While house rents have remained stable with no change, unit rents have increased significantly by 9.4%, suggesting a growing demand for rental units in the area.

 Median price - units$668KPast 3 months